pedrozaalex/brackeys-jam-2020.2/README.md

 This is a group submission for the 2nd 2020 Brackeys Game Jam.

+The main character uses a magical casette tape to get away with the perfect murder.

 This project was made using Godot.

 ## Team Members